myTerminal/template-to-project/template-web-webpack.md

 - Update the variable called `sourceDir` in *webpack.common.js*, *webpack.dev.js* and *webpack.prod.js*
   - Check for startup file name and extension
   - Verify and remove all loaders and static files mentioned
-  - Check if `publicPath` under `output` is correct and whether it needs to be updated
 - Check if *data* directory is required under *source*
 - Make a reminder to update the *favicon.ico* file under *src* directory
 - Make a reminder to update icon files under *src* directory